trustle/trustle-setup/azure/terraform/README.md

 the Terraform template and obtain this secret manually via the Azure console or Azure CLI.

+**Note that after applying the Terraform template an Administrator must go into the Azure console and consent to application access, then add the Trustle Connector application to the `Reader` role on the Azure subscription.**

 ## Usage

+### Modify Terraform Template as Required

 Before applying this template please insure it has been modified for your usage.

+### Apply Terraform Template

+Replace the example `trustle-url` value with the Trustle URL for the Organization.
+This is the same base URL used to access Trustle in the browser and should look like `https://MY-ORG.trustle.io`. **Be sure `trustle-url` is formatted exactly as shown - if not correctly formatted or it contains extraneous information, such as a trailing slash, there will be an error later when configuring the connector.**

 ```
 # Set up Azure credentials first - refer to Terraform Azure documentation

 $ terraform init

-$ terraform apply -var 'trustle-org-name=ORG_HOSTNAME'
+$ terraform apply -var 'trustle-url=https://MY-ORG.trustle.io'

 # Optionally obtain secret for the application

 $ terraform output connector_client_secret
 ```

-Note that an Administrator must go into the Azure console and consent to application access, then add the Trustle Connector application to the `Reader` role on the Azure subscription.
+### Consent Application API Permissions

-To consent the application permissions, navigate to the application in the Azure console and click the "Grant admin consent for ..." button on the "API Permissions" page.
+Consent the application permissions by navigating to the application in the Azure console and click the "Grant admin consent for ..." button on the "API Permissions" page.

+### Add Application to Subscription

+Add the application role to the subscription by navigating to the active subscription in the Azure console, select "Access Control (IAM)", and "Add" a "role assignment" of "Reader" to the Trustle Connector application created above.

+### Configure Azure Connector in Trustle

 The directory tenant ID, connector application ID, and client secret are provided to Trustle when configuring an automated Azure resource management